ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 * Do you need to group consumers for parallel consumption of events?
 * What is the processing done once the record is processed out of the topic?
 And how a record is supposed to be consumed?.
 * How to persist consumer committed position? (the last offset that has been stored securely)
 * Assess if offsets need to be persisted outside of Kafka?.
 From version 0.9 offset management is more efficient, and synchronous or asynchronous operations can be done from the consumer code.
-We have started some Java code example in [this project](https://github.com/ibm-cloud-architecture/refarch-asset-analytics/tree/master/asset-consumer)
 * Does record time sensitive, and it is possible that consumers fall behind, so when a consumer restarts he can bypass missed records?
 * Do the consumer needs to perform joins, aggregations between multiple partitions?